nasa/GeneLab-Training/GL4U/RNAseq/June_2022_Educator_Pilot/RNAseq_DGE_JN/RNAseq_DGE_JN_anyGLDS/README.md

 ---

-## The Following Software Is Used In This Bootcamp:
+## The Following Software Is Used In This JN:

 |Program|Version|Relevant Links|
 |:------|:------:|:-------------|